cesargdm/8-puzzle/README.md

   |a−c|+|b−d|

 ## Results
 After implementing the algorithm we saw that if we tried really hard to mix the numbers the program took a lot of time to find the answer.
-In some cases we even stopped the programm because it took too long, specially if we tried to print each iteration.
+In some cases, we even stopped the programm because it took too long, specially if we tried to print each iteration.

 ## Conclusions
 The time complexity depends on the heuristic function and is found to be exponential O(bd)O(bd) where b is the branching factor and d is the distance from source to destination.